TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

   </tbody>
 </table>

 * Some trades had an exchange code "Q", which did not exactly correspond to anything listed in the [spec sheet](www.nyxdata.com/doc/224904).
 We assumed "Q" referred to the NASDAQ exchange since "T/Q" corresponded to NASDAQ and "T" corresponded to NASDAQ OMX.
+Since NASDAQ only has three exchanges (BX, PSX, and NASDAQ), trades labeled as NASDAQ OMX and NASDAQ were combined into the NASDAQ label.

 * Trades of exchange type "FINRA" are trades which happened off-exchange.
 Such trades are reported for TAQ publication through FINRA's ADF, TRF, or ORF, as written [here](http://www.finra.org/industry/trade-reporting-faq#100). <strong>These trades are excluded from the analysis.</strong>